rezazad68/smunet/README.md

 ### Query
-All implementations are done by Reza Azad and Moein Heidari.
+All implementations are done by Reza Azad.
 For any query please contact us for more information.

 ```python
 rezazad68@gmail.com